btilmon/apple-log2linear/README.md

 * `pip install av`
 * `pip install opencv-python`

-1. Download the .MOV file from your phone to your computer, I usually transfer from my phone to google drive to my computer.
+Capture the video and then download the .MOV file from your phone to your computer.
+It is fastest to transfer over usb wire but google drive can be used at slower speed.
 A sample video is provided.

 ```bash
 python apple-log2linear.py --base_directory . --mov_file IMG_2910.MOV --step 5